 Using your SSH Key (Linux/Mac)

-By now you should have a public and private key on your computer, likely named `id_rsa` and `id_rsa.pub` in the `.ssh` directory.
-If you opted to use the default filename and path, ssh will just find this key and use it when it's required, no further action on your part is required.
-However, if you are using it in a nonstandard location you will need to tell `ssh` which file to use.
-This is simply done with the following argument:
+By now, you should have a public and private key on your computer, typically named `id_rsa` and `id_rsa.pub`, located in the `.ssh` directory.
+If you chose to use the default filename and path, SSH will automatically find and use this key when required, so no further action is necessary on your part.
+However, if you are using a nonstandard location or a key with a different name, you need to tell `ssh` which file to use.
+This can be done by using the following argument:

 ssh -i /the/path/to/id_rsa

-If you opted to use a passphrase SSH will now prompt for it so that it can decrypt the key for use.
-If you are doing a lot of work in a terminal it can get tedious typing this password in continually, but there is a solution.
-SSH also comes with a tool called an Agent, this is a small program that runs in the background with the sole job of authenticating access to servers using SSH keys.
-You are able to load your ssh key into the ssh-agent, after which it will be available to ssh.
-To do this run the following command:
+If you set a passphrase for your key, SSH will prompt you to enter it in order to decrypt the key for use.
+Entering the passphrase every time you use SSH can become tedious, but there is a solution.
+SSH includes a tool called an agent, which is a small program that runs in the background and handles authentication for SSH keys.
+You can load your SSH key into the SSH agent, and then it will be available for SSH to use.
+To do this, run the following command:

 ssh-agent /the/path/to/id_rsa

-After entering your password (if you used one) the agent will now be running and ready for use, you may then simply connect to your server using ssh without specifying either the file or the password.
-The ssh-agent will only be active until you close your terminal session.
+After entering your passphrase (if you set one), the agent will start running and be ready for use.
+From this point onward, you can connect to your server using SSH without specifying the key file or entering the passphrase.
+The SSH agent will remain active until you close your terminal session.

 More Information